jtoilliez/slr/README.md

 ## Customizing the `scenarios.json` File

 SLR works by loading a JSON file located under `.\data\scenarios.json`.
 The format of the file mimics the structure of `SLRScenarios` and `Scenario` class instances.
 An example is shown for San Francisco, CA. The data was extracted from the 2018 State of California Sea-level Rise Guidance document published by the Ocean Council.
+SLR is built upon that publication but can be used to handle others, with proper normalization.

 ```json
 {